 SetConstraint (Vehicles)

-Set a constraint for a vehicle
+Set an access constraint for a vehicle

 Syntax